board707/DMD_STM32/README.md

 ----------

 * All examples of original DMD library are works
-* Simple brightness control included
+* Simple brightness control included (not fully tested)
 * On the "bluepill" board can be used two independent DMD instances simultaneously - on SPI(1) and SPI(2) (see double_dmd example)
 * Using more than one P10 matrix on channel are **not tested** yet.